My Inspiration for this page is Pat's Desk on Pat Conroy's site, though I am certain mine will be nothing like his.

 Oregon!
 Did you not know this was a single-elimination playoff bracket?
 Embarrassing!

 What happened in New Orleans was Horrible.
-What kind of a coward runs happy people down with a truck?
+What kind of a coward runs happy drunks down with a truck?
 Props to the cops who ran to the sound of gunfire and killed the son-of-a-bitch..
 The videos on X were terrifying.